Skip to main content

 Popular Articles

-In 2022, 196 ABA-accredited law schools are offering J.D.
+For the academic year 2023-2024, 196 ABA-accredited law schools are offering J.D.
 (Juris Doctor) programs excluding 3 law schools on teach-out plan.
 By school type, there are 86 public and 110 law schools offering J.D. programs.
-Of them, 11 law schools are approved by ABA to offer distance education and hybrid learning by combining online courses and on-campus programs.
 How tight to admit to Law Schools?
 The law school admission is competitive with low acceptance rate and high LSAT score and GPA.
-The 2022 average acceptance rate is 40.11% over the 196 ABA-accredited law schools.
+The 2024 average acceptance rate is 42.40% over the 196 ABA-accredited law schools.
 Especially, most high-ranked law schools have very selective rate.
-In 5 schools, the acceptance rate is below 10% and additional 23 schools have their rate below 20%.
+In 4 schools, the acceptance rate is below 10% and additional 24 schools have their rate below 20%.
 One of most important thing to get into law schools is the LSAT score.
-The average LSAT score is 158 in 2022.
-15 law schools have the LSAT score of 170 or higher which is very competitive score, and 64 schools' scores sit on between 160 a
+The average LSAT score is 159 in 2024.
+19 law schools have the LSAT score of 170 or higher which is very competitive score, and 66 schools' scores sit on between 160 and 170.
+Along with LSAT score, the GPA is also required to apply to law schools, and the average GPA is 3.61 in 4.0 scale